warwick358/bitbot-project-1/project-1.md

 ## step 1
 Buzzer On

-First we will get the "select bitbit model" block from the "select bitbit model" tab and place it in the "on start" block.
+First we will get the "select bitbot model" block from the "select bitbot model" tab and place it in the "on start" block.
-Then we will get the "turn buzzer" block from "inputs and outputs" tab and place it under the "select bitbit model" block switch buzzer to "on".
+Then we will get the "turn buzzer" block from "inputs and outputs" tab and place it under the "select bitbot model" block switch buzzer to "on".

 ```blocks
 bitbot.select_model(BBModel.Classic)